10sajan10/consumer-program/README.md

 ### S3RequestAndObjectReceiver
 Utility module responsible for reading and fetching the smallest request object from the source S3 bucket.
 This module ensures efficient retrieval of requests for processing.

+### SQSRequestReceiver
+Handles the retrieval of widget operation requests from an AWS SQS queue.
+This module ensures efficient fetching of messages for further processing.

 ## Contributing
 Feel free to open issues or submit pull requests if you'd like to contribute to this project.
 Make sure to write appropriate tests and documentation for your changes.